icarus9bly/DSA/README.md

   - In this array arr = [3,9,20,null,null,15,7], 3 is the root node, 9 and 20 are left and right, null,null,15,7 are filled left to right below 9 and 20.
   - Formula:
     - Where n is the current index starting from 0.
+    - These only holds for complete binary tree.
     -  To find out parent of current node: (n-1)/2
     -  To find out children:
       -   left child: (2*n)+1